Age of consent in Asia: United Arab Emirates

 Sexual activity outside marriage is illegal in the United Arab Emirates.
-The legal age for marriage is 18 for both sexes.
+The general legal age of marriage is 18 for both sexes (although mature minors are allowed to marry with judicial permission).

 In 2020, United Arab Emirates decriminalized sex outside of marriage.
 Consensual sex will be punished by the law if the victim, male or female, is under 18 years of age, or if the victim is deprived of their will due to their young age, insanity or mentally challenged or if the culprit is a first degree relative of the victim or responsible for their upbringing or usual care or has an authority of the minor victim.
-However, in November 2021, the country have instated a new penal code that reintroduces the criminalization of consensual sex outside of marriage, which had been dropped from the older law as part of the 2020 amendments.

 A person convicted of committing sexual intercourse with a minor or mentally challenged person by force would be punished by the death penalty.

 Uzbekistan

-The age of consent in Uzbekistan is 16 for heterosexual males (oral sex for homosexual males) and both lesbian and heterosexual females.
-Only male homosexual anal intercourse is punishable with imprisonment for up to three years (called Besoqolbozlik).
+The age of consent in Uzbekistan is 16 for heterosexual sex as well as for homosexual activities not amounting to anal sex, which is illegal regardless of age and punishable with imprisonment for up to three years (called Besoqolbozlik).

-Sexual relations with a person under sixteen (16) years of age, Clause 128 of the Criminal Code: (1) A sexual relation or satisfaction of sex requirements in the unnatural form with a person who was obviously less than sixteen (16) years old, shall be punished by corrective labour measures for up to two (2) years or by the arrest up to six (6) months, or with imprisonment for up to three (3) years.
+Sexual relations with a person under sixteen (16) years of age, Clause 128 of the Criminal Code: (1) A sexual relation or satisfaction of sex requirements in the unnatural form with a person who was obviously less than sixteen (16) years old, shall be punished by corrective labour measures for up to two (2) years or by the arrest up to six (6) months, or with imprisonment for up to one (1) year.

 Vietnam

 The 2015 Penal Code indicates that the age of consent in Vietnam is 16 regardless of gender or sexual orientation.

-Article 145 criminalizes sexual activity with those aged 13–15 in situations not amounting to rape (article 142 - requires threat or violence) or sexual abuse (article 144 - employing "trickery" to make a 13-15-year-old who is the offender's care-dependent or a person in extreme need "reluctantly engage in sexual intercourse or other sexual activities".
+Article 145 criminalizes sexual activity with those aged 13–15 in situations not amounting to rape (article 142 - requires threat or violence) or sexual abuse (article 144 - employing "trickery" to make a 13-15-year-old who is the offender's care-dependent or a person in extreme need "reluctantly engage in sexual intercourse or other sexual activities").